-The administration fee paid to the District during the year ended June 30, 2013 totaled \$71,482 based on 5% up to 250 students.
-The fee is reflected as general administration in the accompanying Statement of Activities and Statement of Revenues, Expenditures and Changes in Fund Balances - Governmental Funds.
+The administration fee paid to the District during the year ended June 30, 2014 totaled \$73,989 based on 5% up to 250 students.
+The fee is included as general administration in the accompanying Statement of Activities and Statement of Revenues, Expenditures and Changes in Fund Balances - Governmental Funds.
 The difference in fees between 5% of all students and 5% of 250 students is required to be spent on capital outlay.
-During fiscal year 2013, that difference of \$29,737 was all spent on capital outlay as required.
+During fiscal year 2014, that difference of \$52,594 was allocated as follows; \$13,531 was applied to capital asset additions and \$39,063 was applied to rental expenses.